tsgates/arch-wiki-markdown/wiki/Acer_Aspire_5745PG.md

     # modprobe ath9k

-See Wireless Setup for more info.
+See Wireless network configuration for more info.

 Battery issues
 ==============